AndresSM415/water-level-acquisition-system/README.md

 - Dependencies or project not build correctly.
 Rerun the installation script.

 ### Can't find WiFi or connect to it.
-- The RaspAP hotspot should appear as an open network after installation.
+- The RaspAP Hotspot should appear as an open network after installation.
 - If it gets stuck loading then the Hotspot service is failing due to a wrong configuration.
 - Check:
 ```bash